CPHS/OPHS Glossary of Terms

 Nuremberg Code:

-A code of research ethics developed during the trials of Nazi war
+A code of research ethics developed during the trials of Nazi war criminals

-during the 1950s and 1960s for protecting human subjects.
+and 1960s for protecting human subjects.

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z